 This kit is designed to work with a standard offset of 2.5".
-If you are having new axles made for any reason, please give this dimension to your axle manufacturer.
-In order for the rotors to slide over the axle shafts the outside diameter of the flange cannot exceed 6.500".
+If you are having new 4 or 5-lug axle shafts made they should be the same length and offset as the original axles that were installed in your car.
+The 5-lug brake kit does not require longer axle shafts as with other kits.
+For the rotors to slide over the axle shafts the outside diameter of the flange cannot exceed 6.125".
 Most factory axles will work without modification, but some factory and aftermarket axles may need to be machined down.
-Some factory axles may have burrs or high spots that can be filed down without requiring full machining.